One-child policy

 China's family planning policies began to be shaped by fears of overpopulation in the 1970s, and officials raised the age of marriage and called for fewer and more broadly spaced births.
-Overpopulation, in the eyes of the state officials, would hinder their agenda to boost the national economy and improve people’s standard of living.
-After a full decade of concerted efforts, a near universal one-child limit was imposed in 1980.
-It was then officially written into the constitution of the People’s Republic of China in 1982.
-At that time, there were already more than 1 billion people in China, and, if those trends persisted, there could be more than 1.4 billion by the end of the 20th century.
-As it was written in the constitution, couples have the obligation to abide by the requirements of family planning.
-All families were restricted to having only one child.
-Later, some exceptions were allowed for specific groups of the population.
+A near-universal one-child limit was imposed in 1980 and written into the country's constitution in 1982.
+Numerous exceptions were established over time, and by 1984, only about 35.4% of the population was subject to the original restriction of the policy.
 In the mid-1980s, rural parents were allowed to have a second child if the first was a daughter.
-It also allowed exceptions for some other groups, including ethnic minorities.
-In 2015, the government removed all remaining one-child limits, establishing a two-child limit.
-In May 2021, this was loosened to a three-child limit.
-In July 2021, all limits, as well as penalties for exceeding them, were removed.
+It also allowed exceptions for some other groups, including ethnic minorities under 10 million people.
+In 2015, the government raised the limit to two children, and in May 2021 to three.
+In July 2021, it removed all limits, shortly after implementing financial incentives to encourage individuals to have additional children.

 Implementation of the policy was handled at the national level primarily by the National Population and Family Planning Commission and at the provincial and local level by specialized commissions.
 Officials used pervasive propaganda campaigns to promote the program and encourage compliance.
 The strictness with which it was enforced varied by period, region, and social status.
 In some cases, women were forced to use contraception, receive abortions, and undergo sterilization.
-Families who violated the policy faced large fines and other penalties, such as firings and restrictions for future careers.
+Families who violated the policy faced large fines and other penalties.

 The population control program had wide-ranging social effects, particularly for Chinese women.
 Patriarchal attitudes and a cultural preference for sons led to the abandonment of unwanted infant girls, some of whom died and others of whom were adopted abroad.
 Over time, this skewed the country's sex ratio toward men and created a generation of "missing women".
 However, the policy also resulted in greater workforce participation by women who would otherwise have been occupied with childrearing, and some girls received greater familial investment in their education.
-Even following the removal of the policy, birth rates in China remain lower now than they were previous to the implementation of the policy.

-The Chinese Communist Party credits the program with contributing to the country's economic ascendancy and says that it prevented 400 million births.
-Some scholars dispute that estimate, although objections focus on the impact of one-child limits.
+The Chinese Communist Party (CCP) credits the program with contributing to the country's economic ascendancy and says that it prevented 400 million births, although some scholars dispute that estimate.
+Some have also questioned whether the drop in birth rate was caused more by other factors unrelated to the policy.
+In the West, the policy has been widely criticized for human rights violations and other negative effects.